realadammatthew/humbleberger/src/copy/did-yeshua-really-die-on-a-cross.md

-# Did Yeshua Really Die On A Cross?
+# Did Yeshua Really Die On A Tree?

 ## The Crucified Messiah Who Redeems Us